k2view-academy/K2View-Academy/articles/19_Broadway/03_broadway_actor_window.md

 The actions in the output parameters are:
 - Set External, click to expose the output parameter to the external process that executes the Broadway flow.
 When selected, the **External Name** field opens under the parameter.
-- Edit Schema, click to open the popup window where you can update the parameter's type.
+- Set Schema, click to open the popup window where you can update the parameter's type.
 - Description, click to check the parameter's description.
 The description cannot be updated.
 - Remark, click to add a remark.
 The remark can be modified.